-In the mid-1980s, Professor Jay Keyser, an MIT Associate Provost at MIT, considered how to make further progress with respect to harassment; he consulted with me among others.
+In the mid-1980s MIT Associate Provost Jay Keyser considered how to make further progress with respect to harassment; he consulted with me among others.
 I welcomed the idea; we needed to do more.
 The nation had begun to take notice of harassment in 1980.
 MIT had been working on this issue since 1973, with various groups and committees discussing and revising policies about sexual and racial harassment.
 Thanks to many student, staff and faculty affinity groups and receptive senior officers who kept the subject alive, complaints and concerns kept coming-to all the relevant MIT channels, including the Ombuds office, where I worked.
-I observed that specific complaints did get addressed, one by one, in most cases.
-Some proven offenders were disciplined, and a few, including several persons of high rank, were fired for criminal transgressions.
+Specific complaints did get addressed, one by one, in most cases.
+Some proven offenders were disciplined, and a few, including several persons of high rank, were fired for transgressions.

-However, with each new case it seemed that a stronger systems approach was much needed across MIT.
-As far as I knew, MIT was the first large organization in the nation to have a harassment policy, but many people still were oblivious-and some who suffered faced barriers.
+But with each new case it seemed that a stronger systems approach was much needed across MIT.
+MIT may have been the first in the nation to have a harassment policy, but many people still were oblivious-and some who suffered faced barriers.
 Some targets and bystanders felt ignored, blamed, or disrespected.